Carson Daly

 Carson Jones Daly (born June 22, 1973) is an American television host, radio personality, producer, and television personality.
-Prior to 2003, Daly was a VJ on MTV's Total Request Live (TRL), and a DJ for the Southern California-based radio station 106.7 KROQ-FM.
-In 2002, Daly joined NBC, where he began hosting and producing the late night talk show Last Call with Carson Daly, and occasionally hosting special event programming for NBC, such as the Macy's Fourth of July fireworks show, and executive producing New Year's Eve with Carson Daly from Times Square beginning in 2003.
+From 1998 to 2003, Daly was a VJ on MTV's Total Request Live (TRL), and a DJ for the Southern California-based radio station 106.7 KROQ-FM.
+In 2002, Daly joined NBC, where he hosted and produced the late-night talk show Last Call with Carson Daly, and occasionally hosting special event programming for NBC, such as the Macy's 4th of July Fireworks show, and executive producing New Year's Eve with Carson Daly from Times Square beginning in 2003.

-Daly has since been involved in more prominent roles at NBC, such as becoming host for its reality music competition The Voice in 2011, and joining NBC's morning show Today as a social media correspondent in 2013, with his role increasing in subsequent years becoming a co-host.
+Daly has since been involved in more prominent roles at NBC, such as becoming host for its reality music competition The Voice in 2011 and joining NBC's morning show Today as a social media correspondent in 2013, with his role increasing in subsequent years becoming a co-host.

 Daly has also worked as a radio DJ.
 He was a nighttime host on the Los Angeles radio station KROQ-FM and beginning in 2010, began hosting Mornings with Carson Daly on its sister station KAMP-FM.
 Daly also hosts a weekly top 30 countdown show The Daly Download with Carson Daly which is produced by Audacy, Inc. (formerly CBS Radio and is the parent of KAMP-FM) and syndicated though Westwood One.
-The program airs on Saturday and Sunday mornings in a 3-4 hour edition on CHR/hot AC radio stations.
+The program airs on Saturday and Sunday mornings in a 3–4 hour edition on CHR/hot AC radio stations.

 Early life

-Daly was born in Santa Monica, California, the son of Coachella Valley TV personality Pattie Daly Caruso (1944-2017), and car salesman Jim "J.D."
+Daly was born in Santa Monica, California, the son of Coachella Valley TV personality Pattie Daly Caruso (1944–2017), and car salesman Jim "J.D."
 Daly.
 His mother is from Fayetteville, North Carolina.
-His father died from bladder cancer when Carson was a child, and his mother married Richard Caruso (1932-2017).
+His father died from bladder cancer when Carson was a child, and his mother married Richard Caruso (1932–2017).

 Daly attended Santa Monica High School and was a member of the school's golf team before graduating in 1991.
 He attended Loyola Marymount University in Los Angeles but dropped out to pursue a pro golf career.
-He is of Irish descent and has worked with Guinness on local "Proposition 3-17" to make Saint Patrick's Day an official holiday.
+He is of Irish descent and has worked with Guinness on local "Proposition 3–17" to make Saint Patrick's Day an official holiday.
 Daly served as an intern to Jimmy Kimmel in radio.
 He began his radio career at College of the Desert and as an intern at the former KCMJ FM (now KKUU) under the name "Kid Carson".